Ludvig Holberg

-Ludvig Holberg, Baron of Holberg (3 December 1684 – 28 January 1754) was a writer, essayist, philosopher, historian and playwright born in Bergen, Norway, during the time of the Dano-Norwegian dual monarchy.
+Ludvig Holberg, Baron of Holberg (3 December 1684 – 28 January 1754) was a writer, essayist, philosopher, historian and playwright born in Bergen, Norway, during the time of the Dano–Norwegian dual monarchy.
 He was influenced by Humanism, the Enlightenment and the Baroque.
 Holberg is considered the founder of modern Danish and Norwegian literature.
+He was also a prominent Neo-Latin author, known across Europe for his writing.
 He is best known for the comedies he wrote in 1722–1723 for the Lille Grønnegade Theatre in Copenhagen.
 Holberg's works about natural and common law were widely read by many Danish law students over two hundred years, from 1736 to 1936.

 Studies and teaching

 Holberg was the youngest of six brothers.
 His father, Christian Nielsen Holberg, died before Ludvig was one year old.
 He was educated in Copenhagen, and was a teacher at the University of Copenhagen for many years.
 At the same time, he started his successful career as an author, writing the first of a series of comedies.

 He began to study theology at the University of Copenhagen and later taught himself law, history and language.
 He was not particularly interested in theology as a career, settling for an attestats (similar to a Bachelor's degree today), which gave him the right to work as a priest; he did not attempt a baccalaureus, magister or doctorate in the subject, nor did he follow a career as a theology professor, priest, or bishop.
 In Holberg's youth, it was common to study theology and specialize according to one's degree, for example in Greek, Latin, philosophy or history.
 For the purpose of becoming a lawyer, it was normal to study abroad.
 In 1736 the Danish Lawyer degree was established at the University of Copenhagen, a degree which continued to be granted for 200 years, and for which Holberg's writings remained common reading material throughout this time.
 Holberg was formally appointed assistant professor after having first worked as one without pay.
 He had to accept the first available position, which was teaching metaphysics.
 Later, he became a professor and taught rhetoric and Latin.
 Finally, he was given a professorship in the subject which he prized most and was most productive in, history.

 Holberg was well-educated and well-traveled.
 In his adolescence, he visited large cities in countries such as the Netherlands and France, and lived for a short period of time in Rome; and for a longer period of time in Oxford, England (1706–1708), which was rare during that time as intellectual life was centered in continental Europe.
 He was not formally admitted to Oxford University, but spent his time there using the libraries and participating in Latin discussions with the English students.